 After many hours of walking, waiting and riding, they made it to Santa Cruz.

 As she approached the medical mission site with Luz and her mother, Pamela felt uncertain and anxious.
 She didn’t know what to expect nor what the medical volunteers would say about her daughter’s cleft lip and palate.

 But her hope returned when she saw other children with not only the same cleft condition as Luz but, in some situations, even more severe.
 In that moment, she knew that they weren’t alone.

 Operation Smile medical volunteers completed a comprehensive health evaluation and determined that Luz was healthy enough to receive safe surgery and was placed on the first day of the mission’s schedule.
 Pamela was thrilled to hear that Operation Smile was going to give her daughter a chance at a more dignified and happy life.

 Luz was fortunate enough to have found Operation Smile at an early age, as she was able to avoid the dangerous infections that can occur, as well as the damaging ridicule and stigmatization many face when living with an untreated cleft lip or cleft palate.
-Due to these and many more factors, as many as 93 percent of children could die before the age of 20 if their cleft conditions remain untreated.

 “Thanks be to God that Luz has never had any problems,” Pamela said.
 “She never felt different.”

 Today, Luz is a junior in high school with plans to make a difference – to shed light on the world by continuing her education.

 “I don’t know what I want to study yet, but I do want to do something that will help people,” Luz said.